digitalcredentials/credential-status-manager-git/README.md

 });
 ```

-**Note:** A Status List 2021 credential can be found in the automatically generated repository, `repoName` in the organization, `repoOrgName` that was configured with `createStatusListManager`.
+**Note:** A Status List 2021 credential can be found in the automatically generated repository, `repoName` in the organization, `repoOrgName` that was configured with `createStatusManager`.
 Additionally, relevant historical data can be found in the automatically generated metadata repository (`metaRepoName`) in the same organization.
 Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`repoOrgName`.github.io/`repoName`/`statusListId` for GitHub, where `statusListId` is the name of a file that was automatically generated in `repoName`).

 ### Allocate status for credential

-The `allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusListManager`.
+The `allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
 It is an asynchronous method that accepts a credential as input, records its status in the caller's source control service of choice, and returns the credential with status metadata attached.

 Here is a sample call to `allocateStatus`: